-Word has spread about the Work Your Way Home Program, and Homeless Outreach Worker Kelly Knight has become a well-known name on the streets of downtown San Diego.
+Word has spread about the Work Your Way Home Program, and Homeless Outreach Worker Kelly Knight has become a well-known name on the streets of Downtown San Diego.

 As various programs work to get homeless off the streets and into better living situations, we thank Kelly Knight for her dedication and consistent efforts toward ending homelessness.

-Since February 2012, the WYWH program has helped 78 people return to support systems across the United States.
+Since February 2012, the WYWH program has helped countless people return to support systems across the United States.
 Although every person’s story is different, the commonalities are homelessness and the realization that they needed to ask for help.
 Some of the people we’ve helped include survivors of domestic violence, pregnant women, seniors, young adults, as well as people with mental and physical disabilities.
 Other participants came to San Diego on the promise of a job or housing that never came to pass.

 James Keane’s friend asked him to travel with him from Texas to California to help with the driving.
 They made a deal; in return for helping with the driving, the friend would buy James a ticket home once they got to California.
 James thought it was a great opportunity because he has friends in Northern California that he could visit.

 When they arrived in San Diego James was surprised.
 The entire time, he thought they were going to Oakland.
 His friend told him not to worry and they booked a hotel for the night.
 James woke up the next morning and his friend was gone.
-James was stranded downtown San Diego.
+James was stranded Downtown San Diego.

 James slept on 5th Avenue for a couple of weeks until he was contacted by the San Diego Police Department’s Gaslamp Walking Team.
 Officer Navarro referred James to Clean & Safe’s Outreach Coordinator Kelly Knight.
 Kelly and James worked on a plan to get him back to his family in Kileen, Texas.
 James boarded a bus home on Wednesday, Aug.
 21 and is currently traveling.